badal-io/airflow2-local-ci-cd/README.md

 ### 3.2 GCP Project ID for GCP Connection

-  - Set the projet-id varibale in the `variables/docker-env-vars` file:
+  - Set the projet-id varibale in the `variables/docker-env-vars` or `variables/docker-env-secrets` file:

      `GCP_PROJECT_ID='<project-id here>'`